strawmanpoems/strawman/poems/012_buy_more_shit.md

 and you have choices:
-more shitty chemo, radiation, amputations, radical body-soul-ectomies, more invasive introspections, medications, searching, more waiting, and waiting, and waiting, and someone removed somewhere doesn't feel you and is making a shit-ton with every shitty choice you make, and you, you lay alone in the dark removed from the pain, with laser focus on a paint crack, the LED instrument lights and beeps are an ensemble playing a surrealistic song that reminds you of something you can't recall, the walls echo black in that space between wake and sleep, you must own it now, for in it lies your truth.
+more shitty chemo, radiation, amputations, radical body-soul-ectomies, more invasive introspections, medications, searching, more waiting, and waiting, and waiting, and waiting ... and someone removed somewhere doesn't feel you and is making a shit-ton with every shitty choice you make, and you, you lay alone in the dark removed from the pain, with laser focus on a paint crack, the LED instrument lights and beeps are an ensemble playing a surrealistic song that reminds you of something you can't quite recall, the walls echo black in that space between wake and sleep, you must own it now, for in it lies your truth.